VytasHub/A.I-MAze/README.md

 ######RecursiveDFSTraversator
 ######DepthLimitedDFSTraversator
 ######IDDFSTraversator
-All of these algorithms are implemented each enemy using different algorithm
+All of these algorithms are implemented each enemy using different algorithm.Black tile is wall green collectable and red is enemy.

 <br>
 <br>